JohnDMcMaster/faxitron/README.md

 python3 dump.py
 ```

-Then if you wish close the door and take an uncalibrated x-ray:
+Then if you wish close the door and take an x-ray:

 ```
-python3 main.py --raw
+python3 main.py
 ```

+You may get a warning about missing calibration.
 Images will be stored to directory "out".
-However, to get good images you should run calibration instead of just capturing raw images
+However, to get good images you should run calibration as outlined below

 ## Collect diagnostic information